 What are the signs of this type of tumor?

-If the nasal cavity is affected, there may be mucus discharge from the nose (or eyes, sometimes with excessive tearing), bleeding from the nose, sneezing, snoring and snuffling sounds, and pawing at the muzzle.
-Likewise, if the mouth is affected, there may be difficulty picking up food or eating or swallowing, reluctance to eat, excessive salivation (drooling), and bleeding from the mouth.
+If the nasal cavity is affected, there may be mucus discharge from the nose or eyes (sometimes with excessive tearing), bleeding from the nose, sneezing, snoring, snuffling sounds, and pawing at the muzzle.
+Likewise, if the mouth is affected, there may be difficulty picking up food or eating or swallowing, reluctance to eat, drooling, and bleeding from the mouth.
 With nasal and oral tumors, there may be halitosis (bad breath), loose teeth, and facial deformity (especially around the muzzle).

 How is this cancer diagnosed?

 This cancer is often first spotted during a full physical examination.
 If the mass is concerning, your veterinarian will review your dog’s medical history and ask questions about any symptoms.
-If your veterinarian is suspicious that the mass may involve the bone, radiographs (X-rays), and/or a CT scan will often be recommended.
-Although the appearance of the tumor, clinical signs, and diagnostic imaging may be suggestive of fibrosarcoma, to ensure an accurate diagnosis, microscopic examination of the tumor cells is required.
+If your veterinarian suspects that the mass may involve the bone, X-rays and/or a CT scan will often be recommended.
+Although the appearance of the tumor, clinical signs, and diagnostic imaging may be suggestive of fibrosarcoma, microscopic examination of the tumor cells is required to ensure an accurate diagnosis.

 There are different methods to collect a sample of tumor cells.
 The two most common methods are fine needle aspiration (FNA) and tissue biopsy.

 FNA involves taking a small needle with a syringe and suctioning a sample of cells directly from the tumor and placing them on a microscope slide.
 A veterinary pathologist then examines the slide under a microscope.
-This is called cytology.
-FNA with cytology is generally not the most useful method for diagnosing fibrosarcomas (as compared to other kinds of tumors), as the cells adhere to one another making it difficult to obtain a sample.
+FNA is generally not the most useful method for diagnosing fibrosarcomas, compared to other kinds of tumors, as the cells adhere to one another and make it difficult to obtain a sample.
 A tissue biopsy is often preferred.

 A tissue biopsy is the surgical excision of one or more pieces of tumor.
 The pieces are then examined by a veterinary pathologist under the microscope.
 This is called histopathology.
-Biopsy with histopathology is not only helpful to make a diagnosis but can indicate how the tumor is likely to behave.
-Fibrosarcomas are usually classified as either “high” or “low” grade.
+Biopsy with histopathology not only helps to make a diagnosis but can indicate how the tumor is likely to behave.
+Fibrosarcomas are usually classified by grade (I-III).
 The grade can help to determine various issues, such as whether the fibrosarcoma is likely to recur in the future or spread elsewhere in the body (metastasize).

 How does this cancer typically progress?

-Without treatment, fibrosarcomas will continue to grow; usually very slowly.
+Without treatment, fibrosarcomas will continue to grow, usually very slowly.
 They often become ulcerated and, if they do, are prone to infection.
 Fibrosarcomas tend to be locally invasive, extending into the surrounding tissues or bone like the tentacles on an octopus.
-If they invade the bone (or originate within the bone), they will destroy the bony tissue, weakening the bones which leads to the risk of a fracture.
+If they invade the bone, or originate within the bone, they will destroy the bony tissue, weakening the bones and leading to the risk of a fracture.
 Usually only tumors that start within the leg bones will grow rapidly.

 What are the treatments for this type of tumor?

 Surgery is the treatment of choice for fibrosarcomas.
-While surgical removal is recommended, it is important to keep in mind that complete removal is usually not possible, often due to the tumor’s location as well as its invasive nature.
+While surgical removal is recommended, complete removal is usually not possible, often due to the tumor’s location as well as its invasive nature.
 Wide and deep surgical margins are needed, and even with this, recurrence is still the rule.
-For tumors of the nasal cavity or mouth, surgery may involve removing part of the jaw bone.
-For tumors on the legs, especially if large or involving the bone, amputation may be the best (or only) approach.
+For tumors of the nasal cavity or mouth, surgery may involve removing part of the jawbone.
+For tumors on the legs, especially if they are large or involve the bone, amputation may be the best (or only) approach.
 Tumor recurrence is less likely with amputation.

 "Surgery is the treatment of choice for fibrosarcomas."